Calutron: Postwar years

+Other countries

+Soviet Union and China

 Like the United States, the Soviet Union (USSR) carried out research on multiple enrichment technologies for the Soviet atomic bomb project.
 A trial electromagnetic process was carried out in 1946 with a calutron using a magnet taken from Germany.
 A site was chosen for an electromagnetic plant at Sverdlovsk-45 in 1946.
 The pilot plant, known as Plant 418, was completed in 1948.
 A more efficient design was developed in which the particle beams were bent by 225° instead of 180° as in the American calutron.
 It was used to complete the uranium enrichment process after technical difficulties were encountered with the gaseous diffusion process.
 Uranium enriched to about 40 percent uranium-235 was brought to Sverdlovsk-45 for final enrichment to between 92 and 98 percent.
 After the problems with the gaseous diffusion process were resolved in 1950, it was decided not to proceed with a full-scale electromagnetic plant.
 As of 2009, it remains operational.
 In 1969, a research calutron known as S-2 was built at Arzamas-16 for high-efficiency separation of isotopes of heavy elements like plutonium.

+Four research and production calutrons were built at the China Institute of Atomic Energy in Beijing of identical design to those of the USSR in the early 1960s.